Frequently Asked Questions (FAQs)

 Dentures and Partials

 Proper care of your denture or partial is essential to maintain its longevity, ensure your oral health and keep your smile looking its best.
-At Nundah General & Emergency Dental, Dr Legin recommends establishing a consistent daily cleaning routine to protect your investment.
+Dr Legin recommends establishing a consistent daily cleaning routine to protect your investment.

-When you're not wearing your denture or partial, store it in water or a denture-soaking solution to prevent it from drying out and losing its shape.
+When you're not using your appliance, store it in lukewarm water or a denture-cleaning solution to prevent it from drying and losing its shape.
 Never use hot water, as this can cause warping.

 Continue caring for your natural teeth, gums and tongue by brushing them gently each day, even if you wear a full denture.
 This removes plaque, stimulates circulation and helps maintain oral health.

-It's important to schedule regular check-ups with Dr Legin so we can examine your denture's fit and condition, as well as assess the health of your gums and any remaining teeth.
-Over time, changes in your mouth's shape may require adjustments to ensure your denture continues to fit comfortably and function properly.
+It's important to schedule regular check-ups with Dr Legin so we can examine your denture's fit and condition, assess the health of your gums and any remaining teeth, and monitor your overall dental health.
+Over time, changes in your mouth's shape may require adjustments to ensure your denture fits comfortably and functions properly.

 If you experience soreness, looseness or damage to your denture, contact our Nundah practice promptly for assistance.